Economic Complexity and Growth: Can value-added exports better explain the link?: Empirical assessment

 For further investigation, I create a panel dataset including 40 lower-middle- to high-income countries and comprising three non-overlapping time periods: 2000-2004, 2005-2009, and 2010-2014.
 I estimate the following first-differenced growth model accounting for individual and time fixed effects

 where $C$ denotes one of the three complexity metrics and $y$ the logarithmic GDP per capita. $X_{i,t}$ includes typical growth model covariates, i.e. population growth ($n$), change in capital ($K$), change in human capital ($H$), and the initial stock of human capital.
 Columns (1)-(3) of Table \ref{tab:results} show the regression results.
 It shows that, on the one hand, the conditional correlation is stronger for $VXF$ than for metrics based on gross exports.
 On the other hand, including $VXF$ instead of $EF$ or $ECI$ heightens the explanatory power of the model considerably.
 Moreover, the lower point estimate for the initial human capital stock, if $VXF$ is included, may allow for the conclusion that complexity in terms of a country's value-added export structure more accurately depicts capabilities.
 Keeping in mind the caveats attached to dynamic panel models, I estimate a non-dynamic fixed effects model as a robustness check.\footnote{~A Generalized Method of Moments (GMM) approach may be preferred, but System-GMM estimations lead to overidentification issues due to the small number of countries.} Columns (4)-(6) in Table \ref{tab:results} show the results.
-While the impact of complexity in terms of gross exports on growth becomes insignificant in this specification, both for $EF$ and $ECI$, $VXF$ is still significantly correlated with economic growth, controlling for population growth, capital and human capital accumulation.\footnote{~Further issues of endogeneity may be related to $VXF$.
-Although it quantifies the structure of value-added exports, value-added exports are by definition part of GDP.}
+While the impact of complexity in terms of gross exports on growth becomes insignificant in this specification, both for $EF$ and $ECI$, $VXF$ is still significantly correlated with economic growth.
+Furthermore, the approximation of economic complexity based on value-added exports may be a source of endogeneity, since they directly represent a part of GDP.
+However, the iterative processes described in Equations \ref{eq:1} to \ref{eq:4} quantify the structure of an economy's value-added exports.
+That is, an increase in value-added exports does not automatically lead to an increase in $VXF$.
+Rather, this depends on whether it positively affects the complexity of the value-added export basket, either by an increase in its diversification or by a further specialization in a complex industry (see Equation \ref{eq:W}).
+To further support that the relationship between $VXF$ and GDP per capita growth is not driven by simply exporting more and thereby increasing value-added, I additionally control for a country's trade openness.\footnote{The applied measure for trade openness is the KOF de-facto trade openness index, which takes exports and imports of goods and services as well as trade partner diversification into account \cite{Gygli.2019}.} Table \ref{tabresults2} in the appendix shows that the results remain qualitatively unchanged, if holding trade openness constant.